BroadbandForum/usp/specification/discovery/index.md

 *	Configured through a separate bootstrap mechanism such as a user interface or other management interface.
 *	DHCP, DNS, or [mDNS discovery](#mdns).

-**R-DIS.0** - An Agent that supports USP configuration of Controllers MUST implement the `Device.Localagent.Controller` Object as defined in [The Device:2 Data Model][1].
+**R-DIS.0** - An Agent that supports USP configuration of Controllers MUST implement the `Device.LocalAgent.Controller` Object as defined in [The Device:2 Data Model][1].

 The Agent can be pre-configured with trusted root certificates or trusted certificates to allow authentication of Controllers.
 Other trust models are also possible, where an Agent without a current Controller association will trust the first discovered Controller, or where the Agent has a UI that allows a User to indicate whether a discovered Controller is authorized to configure that Agent.